“The more I hold myself close and fully embrace who I am, the more I thrive.”

 L.P.
 Curtis-Baker

 LP is one of our practice owners and therapists.
-They work out of a strengths-based, trauma-informed, sex-positive, anti-oppression, feministic focus.
+They work out of a strengths-based, sex-positive, anti-oppressive, feministic focus.
 They are skilled in a variety of different evidence-based treatment modalities and pick which modality to use with a client based on the client’s specific needs.
 They primarily utilize Dialectical Behavior Therapy (DBT) as well as EMDR with the majority of clients.
 Their age of focus is 12 and above.
-LP has significant experience working with treatment focused around gender and sexuality, serving many clients in the 2SLGBTQIA+ community, a community which she is also a member of.
-They are skilled in completing WPATH-competent assessments and letters for hormone replacement therapy and gender confirmation surgeries for their transgender clients.
+LP has significant experience working with treatment focused around gender and sexuality, serving many clients in the 2SLGBTQIA+ community, a community which they are also a member of.
+They are skilled in completing WPATH-competent assessments and letters for gender affirming medical procedures for their trans and gender-diverse clients.
 LP frequently works with clients wanting to process traumatic events or compound trauma, religious trauma, traumatic grief and loss, clients that are experiencing significant self-harm and suicidality, and clients struggling with emotion regulation.
 LP has over a decade of experience working in multiple areas of the field including creating programs to support clients facing homelessness and food insecurity, community mental health services, working as a foster care case manager, a foster care placement specialist, providing in-home family therapy services through Family Preservation, child abuse and domestic violence crisis intervention services through Family Advocacy Program, as well as providing therapeutic services for residents of local long-term care facilities.
+In addition to 7220 Counseling Coalition, LP owns and operates Curtis-Baker Therapeutic Services in Junction City, Kansas, another mental health clinic whose team of clinicians specialize in serving 2SLGBTQIA+ youth and adults across the state of Kansas. (www.cbtherapeuticservices.com)

-LP is available to provide counseling in person or telehealth.
-They are an in-network provider for Blue Cross Blue Shield, Cigna, Mountain Health CO-OP, Medicare, Wyoming Medicaid, UnitedHealthcare, and Aetna.
-They also take private pay and have an income-based sliding scale for those who are uninsured.
+LP is available to provide counseling in-person or via telehealth.
+They are an in-network provider for Blue Cross Blue Shield, Cigna, Mountain Health CO-OP, Tricare, Medicare, Wyoming Medicaid, Kansas Medicaid, UnitedHealthcare, and Aetna.
+They also accept private pay and have an income-based sliding scale for those who are uninsured.

 (she/her)